spences10/blog.scottspence.me/_drafts/twitter-bot-bootstrap.md

 $ git push heroku master
 ```

-Then you can check the Heroku logs again with:
+Then you can check the Heroku logs again with.

 ```
 $ heroku logs -t